 The High Cost of Cashing OutThe repercussions of cashing out of your TSP could be enormous.
 For example, let's assume you are 30 years old, and have a TSP balance of $20,000.
 If you leave that money in your TSP account or put it in a traditional IRA, and your account averages a 6% rate of return over the next 32 years, your balance at retirement will be $129,068, even if you do not make any additional contributions during that time.
 Even if you have a shorter time horizon, you will forgo significant savings opportunities by cashing out your TSP.
 For example, if you are 45, your $20,000 will grow to $53,855 in 17 years.
 Keep in mind that even if you really need the money, you may be better off borrowing from your TSP account.
 You may be able to borrow at a lower rate from your account than you could from a bank or other lender, especially if you have a low credit score.
 You must be in pay status to obtain a loan, because your regular monthly loan payments are made through payroll deductions.
 To learn more about TSP loans, click on the TSP Features/Uniformed Services button of the Thrift Savings Plan website.

 When you leave military service, carefully examine the short and long-term consequences before cashing out of your TSP account.
 After all, when talking about tax-deferred savings plans, time is money.

-For additional information on the Thrift Savings Plan, read TSP Features for Uniformed Services.
+For additional information on the Thrift Savings Plan, see the TSP Uniformed Services Forms.

 For additional information on saving for retirement, read FINRA's 401(k) Investing.